 7. Fear and Loathing in Las Vegas (1998)

 Terry Gilliam’s “Americana Trilogy” ended with this one.
 Starring Johnny Drop and Benicio Del Toro, the film is about a journalist and his lawyer friend.
-Raoul Duke(Johnny Depp) travel to Las Vegas for a MINT400 race, with Dr. Gonzo(Del Toro) primarily as a drug trip.
+Raoul Duke(Johnny Depp) travels to Las Vegas for a MINT400 race with Dr. Gonzo(Del Toro) primarily as a drug trip.
 Terry Gilliam confessed in an interview, “I want it to be seen as one of the great movies of all time, and one of the most hated movies of all time.”
 Nevertheless, after watching this movie, I came to know about so many drugs and their names.

 Read More: Nicholas Sparks Movies